-In other words, if the value of lost_assert(S,G,I) for example changes, then the value of pim_include(S,G) must be recomputed.
-However, we may have some state dependency rules for lost_assert(S,G,I) itself, hence if we combine all state dependency rules, we can represent the dependencies with a collection of uni-directional graphs.
-Then, to create the list of actions for each input entry, we need to consider all paths from the graph node that corresponds to that input entry to all reachable output actions.
+In other words, if the value of $lost_assert(S,G,I)$ for example changes, then the value of $pim_include(S,G)$ must be recomputed.
+However, we may have some state dependency rules for $lost_assert(S,G,I)$ itself, hence if we combine all state dependency rules, we can represent the dependencies with a collection of uni-directional graphs.
+Then, to create the list of actions for each input entry, we need to consider all paths from the graph node for that input entry to all reachable output actions.
 The uni-directional graphs creation and the extraction of the lists of actions for each input entry is performed once on startup.
-The result lists are saved internally inside PimMrt and used during processing of input actions.
+The result lists are saved internally inside PimMrt, and used during processing of input actions.

-Finally, the last major problem that the dependency tracking mechanism needs to solve is how to process a large number of entries triggered by a single event without stopping other processing.
-This problem arises because the implementation is single-threaded, therefore if processing a single event takes too long, the rest of the pending events may be processed too late (e.g., if the periodic sending of PIM Hello messages is delayed for too long, the PIM neighbors may timeout this router).
-The solution of this problem is to voluntarily suspend the processing if it is taking too long, save the necessary state to continue later, and return control to the control loop which handles all events.
-Typically, the processing of some event may take too long if there is a large number of PimMre or PimMrt entries that need to be processed (for example, thousands of (,G) entries if the RP for those entries changes).
-In that case, we use "time-slices" to compute how long has taken after processing each (,G) entry.
-If the elapsed time is above a threshold (default to 100ms as of December 2002), we save the appropriate state to continue the processing later (e.g., in the above example the address of the next multicast group to process).
+Finally, the last major problem that the dependency tracking mechanism needs to solve is how to process a large number of entries triggered by a single event without stopping processing of other components in the router (e.g., receiving PIM control packets, or responding to a command sent by the CLI).
+This problem requires attention because the implementation is single-threaded, therefore if processing a single event takes too long, the rest of the pending events may be processed too late (e.g., if the periodic sending of PIM Hello messages is delayed for too long, the PIM neighbors may timeout this router).
+The solution of this problem is to voluntarily suspend the processing if it is taking too long, then save the necessary state to continue the processing sometime later, and finally return control to the control loop which handles all events.
+Typically, the processing of some event may take too long if there is a large number of PimMre or PimMrt entries that need to be processed (for example, thousands of (\,G) entries if the RP for those entries changes).
+In that case, we use "time-slices" to compute how long has taken the processing so far.
+In the above example, we check the processing time after we process each (\,G) entry: if the elapsed time is above a threshold (e.g., 100ms), we save the appropriate state to continue the processing later (e.g., in the above example we save the address of the next multicast group to process).